 The Dragon Thief is a part of the Dragons in a Bag collection.

 Stealing a baby dragon was easy!
-Hiding it is a little more complicated, in this second book in the critically acclaimed Dragons in a Bag series.
+Hiding it is a little more complicated, in this sequel to reviewer favorite Dragons in a Bag.

 Jaxon had just one job--to return three baby dragons to the realm of magic.
 But when he got there, only two dragons were left in the bag.
 His best friend's sister, Kavita, is a dragon thief!

 Kavita only wanted what was best for the baby dragon.
 But now every time she feeds it, the dragon grows and grows!
 How can she possibly keep it secret?
 Even worse, stealing it has upset the balance between the worlds.
 The gates to the other realm have shut tight!
 Jaxon needs all the help he can get to find Kavita, outsmart a trickster named Blue, and return the baby dragon to its true home.

 The word whistles through the air and pricks the back of my neck.
 I turn to find Aunty’s black eyes fixed on me.
 She was snoring loudly when I crept into her room just a moment ago.
 That gave me the courage to pull a chair over to the mountain of boxes and stuffed plastic bags she keeps in the corner.
 At the very top of the mound of junk is a wire birdcage that’s shaped sort of like the Taj Mahal.
 I need it--and I need it now.